sg893052/sonic-buildimage/release_documents/Command-Reference.md

 ### AAA show commands

-This command is used to view the Authentication, Authorization & Accounting settings that are configured in the network node.
+This command is used to view the Authentication, Authorization and Accounting settings that are configured in the network node.

 **show aaa**
 This command displays the AAA settings currently present in the network node